 Hotel check in

-The day before you leave, remember to consult the Air Canada Vacations bulletin board or binder in your hotel lobby for details on your departure procedures and return flight.
-Please inquire about last minute changes on the day of departure in the Air Canada Vacations binder.
-Hotel check out
+The day before you leave, remember to consult the Air Canada Vacations bulletin board in your hotel lobby, for details on your departure procedures and return flight.
+At hotels which do not allow bulletin boards, please inquire about last minute changes at the hotel tour desk.

-Hotel check out times may vary depending on the property but generally you must vacate the room by 12:00 (noon).
+Hotel check out times may vary depending on the property but generally you must vacate the room by 12 p.m. (noon).
 For passengers with late flights, every effort will be made to provide you with a hospitality room, however, this cannot be guaranteed, particularly during high season.
-Duty-free Shopping

-Duty-free shops are located at the airport.
-After an absence of 7 days or more, Canadian residents are permitted to return with a maximum of $750 CDN of merchandise per trip without paying duty.
-Each time you leave Canada for at least 48 hours, you are eligible to declare up to $200 CDN of merchandise.
+Duty-free shops are located either at the airport or in town.
+After an absence of 7 days or more, Canadian residents are permitted to return with a maximum of CAD $750 of merchandise per trip without paying duty.
+Each time you leave Canada for at least 48 hours, you are eligible to declare up to CAD $200 of merchandise.
 A written declaration may be requested.
-Each adult is allowed 1.1 litres (40 oz.) of liquor, 200 cigarettes, 200 tobacco sticks, 50 cigars or 50 cigarillos and 200 grams of manufactured tobacco.
-To calculate the number of days absent, do not count the day you left Canada but include the day you return.
+Each adult is allowed 1.1 litre (40 oz.) of liquor and one (1) carton of cigarettes.
 If you include cigarettes, tobacco sticks and loose tobacco in your personal exemption allowance, only a partial exemption will apply.
 You will have to pay a minimum duty on these products unless they are marked “Canada - Duty paid”.
 Canadian made products sold at a duty-free shop will be marked in this way.

 Airport check in

 Procedures are the same as for departure from Canada.